 Houston Date Ideas That’ll Make You Look Interesting

 Dating in Houston can be great.
-Dating during a global pandemic?
+Dating in the midst of a global pandemic?
 Maybe not so great.
-But there are plenty of ways to add a little something extra to your romance game, because pandemic or not, Houston’s still got some pretty ideal attributes.
-We have patio weather almost year round, our restaurant and bar scene is off the charts, and for the most part, things are pretty affordable here.
+While it’s not an ideal scenario, it is still possible to make the most out of your romance game, because pandemic or not, Houston’s got some pretty ideal attributes.
+We have patio weather almost year round, our restaurant and bar scene continues to be off-the-charts amazing, and there always seems to be something cool going on.
 As such, we’ve come up with a bunch of really cool, foolproof date ideas that will hopefully seem cool to whoever actually agreed to go out with you.

 Listen to live music

-While some our favorite local music dives are currently closed (see you soon White Oak Music Hall, Satellite Bar, The Continental Club, and Warehouse Live), you can still test your date’s ability to rock at restaurants that offer live music like The Rustic and La Grange.
+Some of our favorite local music dives have begun to reopen (with safety measures in place, of course), including White Oak Music Hall, Satellite Bar, and Warehouse Live.
+You can hit one up, or try testing your date’s ability to rock at restaurants that offer live music like The Rustic and La Grange.

 Bayou City Outdoors regularly hosts 15-mile farmers market bike tours, but you can check out its farmers market guide and put together a ride of your own.
 You and your date will be able to bond over locally made jams and fresh-picked produce as you hit two or three farmers markets over the course of a few hours.